 The Physics Department at the University of Wisconsin - La Crosse (UW-L) is nationally recognized for having a thriving undergraduate physics program, graduating more than 20 physics majors each year.
 There is only one pathway to become a high school physics teacher at UW-L: by obtaining an undergraduate major or minor in Physics Education within the Physics Department.
 The PhysTEC program at UW-L has three main goals:

 - Increase the number of physics-certified teachers graduating from UW - La Crosse

 - Provide physics teacher candidates with improved academic advising, discipline-specific coursework, and early field experiences

 - Increase intra- and inter-institutional collaborations to provide a support network for in-service and pre-service teachers

 - Early teaching experiences and course reform : The science methods course was reformed to include an embedded clinical field experience at local high schools.
-A new seminar course will be implemented in Fall 2013, which is designed specifically for teacher candidates in science and math.
+A new seminar course on curriculum and assessment in math and science was piloted in Fall 2013 and the new course was approved to be offered beginning in Fall 2014, which is designed specifically for teacher candidates in science and math.